Rick Woychik, Ph.D.

 Our group utilizes state-of-the-art NextGen genome analysis technologies, bioinformatics, as well as molecular and genetic methods.
 We actively work to foster interdisciplinary exchanges with postdoctoral fellows integrating Bioinformatics, Statistics, Genetics, Biochemical and Molecular Biology approaches.

-Dr. Richard Woychik is Deputy Director of the National Institute of Environmental Health Sciences and the PI for the Mammalian Genome Research Group in the Division for Intramural Research at NIEHS.
+Dr. Richard Woychik is Acting Director of the National Institute of Environmental Health Sciences and the National Toxicology Program as well as PI for the Mammalian Genome Research Group in the Division for Intramural Research at NIEHS.
 He is a molecular geneticist with a Ph.D. in molecular biology from Case Western Reserve University and postdoctoral training with Dr. Philip Leder at Harvard Medical School.
 He spent almost 10 years at Oak Ridge National Laboratory rising in the ranks to become head of the Mammalian Genetics Section and then director of the Office of Functional Genomics.
 In August 1997, he assumed the role of vice chairman for research and professor in the Department of Pediatrics at Case Western Reserve University.
 In 1998, he moved to the San Francisco Bay area, first as the head of the Parke-Davis Laboratory for Molecular Genetics and then as chief scientific officer at Lynx Therapeutics.
 He returned to academics as the president and CEO of The Jackson Laboratory in August 2002 and served in that role until January 2011.
 He began his current position in February 2011.

 Lozoya OA, Wang T, Grenet D, Wolfgang TC, Sobhany M, Ganini da Silva D, Riadi G, Chandel N, Woychik RP, Santos JH.
 Mitochondrial acetyl-CoA reversibly regulates locus-specific histone acetylation and gene expression.
 Life Sci Alliance.
 2019;2(1).